arcturo/library/coffeescript/chapters/05_compiling.md

 As you can see, the task context now has access to an `options` object containing any data specified by the user.
 If we run `cake` without any other arguments, all the tasks and options will be listed.

+Cake's a great way of automating common tasks such as compiling CoffeeScript without going to the hassle of using bash or Makefiles.
 It's also worth taking a look at [Cake's source](http://jashkenas.github.com/coffee-script/documentation/docs/cake.html), a great example of CoffeeScript's expressiveness and beautifully documented alongside the code comments.

 ##Server side support